Key and chord chart

 The chord chart above is very useful because it tells you which chords that belongs to a certain key.
 As soon you know this you also know which chords that are well played together.

 Let’s look at the chord chart and the column that begins with C. Here we find C, Dm, Em, F, G and Am.
-All this chords will always sound nice in context.
+Every one of these chords will always sound nicely mixed together.
 Try the following chord progression:

 C - Em - Am - F - G - C

 Really nice and smooth isn’t it?
-Of course, sometimes we want some dissonance in our music but the chart above gives us the fundamentals for making chord progressions.
+Of course, sometimes we want some dissonance in our music but the chart above gives us the fundamentals for creating chord progressions.

 One more area there the chart can assist us are in writing our own songs.
 As we recognize chords that working together we can use them together then composing music.

 To help you out in the most common keys for guitar here are some shortcuts that can come handy:

 Chords in the key of G: G, Am, Bm, C, D and Em

 Chords in the key of C: C, Dm, Em, F, G and Am